Category Archives: German Royals

 As a child, Alice was diagnosed with congenital deafness and learned to lip-read in both English and German.
 Later, she also learned French and Greek.
 Her childhood was spent in Darmstadt and Jugenheim, both in the Grand Duchy of Hesse and by Rhine, now in the German state of Hesse, as well as London, England, and Malta where her father was stationed.
 The family was very close to their British relatives, and Alice served as a bridesmaid at the 1893 wedding of the future King George V of the United Kingdom and Princess Mary of Teck.
 Alice’s family was also very close to their Russian relatives.
 Her aunt was Empress Alexandra Feodorovna of Russia, the former Alix of Hesse and by Rhine, and the families often spent holidays together in Darmstadt.

-While Andreas pursued his military career, Alice raised her family and became very involved in charity work in Greece.
+While Andreas pursued his military career, Alice raised her family and became involved in charity work in Greece.
 However, the political situation in Greece was often tenuous, and the family was forced into exile several times.
-They lived in Switzerland for several years before King Constantine was restored to the Greek throne in 1920.
+They lived in Switzerland for several years before King Constantine II was restored to the Greek throne in 1920.
 Their return to Greece was short-lived.
-In 1922, the King was forced to abdicate, and Prince Andreas was arrested and charged with treason.
+In 1922, King Constantine II was forced to abdicate and Prince Andreas was arrested and charged with treason.
 He was court-martialed and convicted and would have probably been executed had it not been for the intervention of Alice’s cousin, King George V of the United Kingdom.
-King George sent a British cruiser – HMS Calypso to take Andreas, Alice, and their children safely into exile.
+King George sent a British cruiser HMS Calypso to take Andreas, Alice, and their children into exile.

 During her absence, all four of her daughters had married and begun their own families.
 Sadly, it was a tragic event that brought Alice back into contact with her children.
 On November 16, 1937, Alice’s daughter Cecilie, along with her husband, two children, and mother-in-law were killed in a plane crash in Belgium.
 Alice attended the funeral in Darmstadt, reconnecting with her surviving children, and meeting her husband for the first time in six years.

 Just over a year later, Princess Alice founded a nursing order of nuns, the Christian Sisterhood of Martha and Mary.
 She established a home for the order just north of Athens and trained on the Greek island of Tinos.
-To raise funds to support the order, Alice made two tours of the United States.
-Many were perplexed by this venture – none more so than her own mother, the Dowager Marchioness of Milford Haven, who reportedly said: “What can you say of a nun who smokes and plays canasta?”
-Unfortunately, the order didn’t last very long, due to a limited number of applicants.
-But Alice continued with her work supporting those in need and dressed as a nun for the rest of her life.
+Alice made two tours of the United States to raise funds to support the order.
+Many people were perplexed by this venture, none more so than Alice’s mother, the Dowager Marchioness of Milford Haven, who reportedly said: “What can you say of a nun who smokes and plays canasta?”
+Unfortunately, the order did not last very long, due to a limited number of applicants.
+However, Alice continued her work supporting those in need and dressed as a nun for the rest of her life.

 Alice leading her family’s procession at the Coronation of Queen Elizabeth II, June 1953